Marv Won

-Marvin O'Neal, professionally known by his stage name Marv Won, is an American rapper and record producer from east side Detroit, Michigan.
-He is a member of underground hip hop group the Fat Killahz (with Fatt Father, Bang Belushi and King Gordy) and rap duo Twin Towers (with Fatt Father).
+Marvin Eugene O'Neal, known by his stage name Marv Won, is an American rapper and record producer from Detroit, Michigan.
+He is a member of the underground hip hop group, The Fat Killahz (with Fatt Father, Bang Belushi and King Gordy) and rap duo Twin Towers.
 In 2021, he received a Detroit Music Award nomination for Outstanding Rap MC at the 30th Detroit Music Awards.

 Career

-Worlds's Largest Group
+O'Neal and Shabazz Ford started The Fat Killahz along with Shim-E-Bango and King Gordy in 2001.
+The rap group performed at Detroit venues such as the Lush Lounge, the Blind Pig, Motor, St. Andrew's Hall, the Shelter, and the State Theater.
+In 2002, the group released the 2 Fat, 2 Furious mixtape.
+The group made an appearance on King Gordy's debut solo album, The Entity, and was the opening act on D12's US tour in 2004.
+They later released WFKR 31.3 FKM: FK Radio The Mixtape.

-O'Neal and Shabazz Ford had started The Fat Killahz along with Shim-E-Bango and King Gordy in 2001.
-The rap group performed at Detroit spots like the Lush Lounge, the Blind Pig, Motor, St. Andrew's Hall, the Shelter, the State Theater, and rapidly gained respect in the streets and a devoted following.
-In 2002 the quartet decided it was time to hit the studio, and they released the 2 Fat, 2 Furious mixtape to positive reactions throughout Detroit city.
-Making an appearance on King Gordy's debut solo album The Entity, they followed up a successful run supporting Gordy as the opening act on D12's US tour in 2004 with the release of their WFKR 31.3 FKM: FK Radio The Mixtape.
-On March 15, 2005, the World's Largest Group dropped their debut studio album "Guess Who's Coming To Dinner?" via No Tyze Entertainment, featuring production by notable Mr. Porter and B.R.
-Gunna among others and Marv also co-produced one track off the record.
+On March 15, 2005, the group released their debut studio album "Guess Who's Coming To Dinner?" via No Tyze Entertainment, featuring production by Mr. Porter and B.R.
+Gunna among others.
+O'Neal co-produced one track off the record.

 Way of the Won and Wayne Fontes Music

-Due to Fat Killahz hiatus until 2011, the band members still participated in their individual projects and Marv has featured on many fellow rappers projects.
-That was the material for the debut solo release, and in December 2009 has been released he eleven track album named Way of the Won featured audio production from Kon Artis and Black Milk (with whom Marv worked during F.K.'s first project) among others, and featured guest appearances by Danny Brown, Bilal, Fatt Father & Shim-E-Bango.
-Marv was signed to Kon Artis and Kuniva's record label Runyon Ave Records and released his next project Wayne Fontes Music a month after his previous album, on January 1, 2010.
-The fourteen track LP featured the likes of Dwele, Riodata, Fatt Father & Shim-E-Bango.
+The band members worked on separate projects during Fat Killahz's hiatus until 2011, and O'Neal has appeared on numerous projects by other rappers.
+In December 2009 he released an eleven track solo album named Way of the Won featuring audio production from Kon Artis and Black Milk, among others, and featuring guest appearances by Danny Brown, Bilal, Fatt Father & Shim-E-Bango.
+O'Neal was signed to the record label Runyon Ave Records and released his next project Wayne Fontes Music a month after his previous album, on January 1, 2010.
+The fourteen track LP featured Dwele, Riodata, Fatt Father & Shim-E-Bango.